mdprotacio/mdprotacio.github.io/index.md

 ### Full Stack Developer
 **Temple and Webster / Diversify OSS BGC Inc. / HGS OSS**
 *Nov 2021 – Present*
+- Improved site performance by as much as 40% in response times.
+- Resolved long-standing database connectivity issues and addressed technical debt.
-- Led the upgrade to PHP 8 and implemented major performance optimizations.
+- Major contributor to the upgrade to PHP 8 and major performance optimizations initiatives.
 - Contributed extensively to the development of a containerized local environment.
-- Resolved long-standing database connectivity issues and addressed technical debt.

 ---